Futuregus/StealthNote/README.md

 - The note is encrypted with a random salt + Fernet encryption using your password.
 - The resulting `.ectf` file contains both the salt and the encrypted message.
 - To open a note, you must enter the same password you used to save it.

 ---
-## ❓ How To Install
-- 1 Download the latest version of `StealthNote.zip`
-- 2 Unzip StealthNote.zip`
-- 3 Run `ECTFSetup.exe` in administrator and click `Register .ECTF Extension` to proporly set up `.ectf` on your pc
-- 4 You should be all set to open `StealthNote.exe`

----